Jane Munch: Psychiatrist for Heroes

 The bartender gave a hearty laugh, splashing Quick Boy with his warm, stale breath.

-Then something at the front entrance pulled the bartender’s attention and he stopped laughing on a button.
+Then something at the front entrance pulled the bartender’s attention away and he stopped laughing on a button.
 “Well, I’ll be…” he muttered softly to himself.
 “Mr. Invincible.”

 And he wasn’t alone.
 Beside him, it was…